 Recent monitoring results provide only 10 wet weather samples and no flow data within Torrance Lateral, thus the TMDL approach has been modified from that taken for freshwater metals in Dominguez Channel.
 For Torrance Lateral freshwaters, concentration-based TMDLs and allocations for the water column were developed; these are consistent with total metal targets identified for Dominguez Channel freshwaters.
-To address impaired sediments, freshwater sediment concentration values are the corresponding loading capacity and allocations.
+To address impaired sediments, sediment waste load allocations are assigned to all other dischargers to Torrance Lateral equal to the concentration-based sediment targets.